vedb/vedb_gaze_1.0/README.md

-# vedb-gaze
+# vedb_extract_gaze
-Gaze analysis and visualization pipeline for Visual Experience Database
+Slim version of VEDB Gaze, removing VEDB Store and other external dependencies